-Pursuant to Article 19 bis of the board of directors' regulations, the board of directors will assess once a year, and adopt, if necessary, an action plan to correct any shortcomings detected with regard to: (a) the quality and efficiency of the functioning of the board of directors; (b) the functioning and composition of the committees; (c) the diversity in the composition and competencies of the board of directors; (d) the performance of the chairperson of the board of directors and of the chief executive officer, taking into account, where appropriate, the assessment made by the coordinating director or by the appointments and remuneration committee; (e) the performance and contribution of each director, paying special attention to the heads of the various committees of the board of directors.
-The evaluation process has been carried out on the basis of a questionnaire previously completed individually and anonymously by each of the Directors.
-The structure of the questionnaire has covered all aspects referred to in this section regarding diversity in the composition and powers of the Board of Directors, the functioning and composition of its Committees, the performance of the Chairperson of the Board of Directors, its Secretary and the CEO of the Company, as well as the remaining the Board members and the performance of the Chairperson of the Committee.
-The results, once consolidated, have been reviewed by the Chairmen of the Board and the respective committees in order to draw up the conclusions of the self-evaluation and identify the corresponding action plans.
+By virtue of Article 19 bis of the Board of Directors Regulations, the Board of Directors must evaluate once a year, and adopt where appropriate, an action plan that corrects the deficiencies detected with respect to:

+- a) The quality and efficiency of the Board of Directors operation; - b) the performance and composition of its committees; - c) the diversity of Board of Directors members and competences; - d) the performance of the Chairman of the Board of Directors and of the Chief Executive Officer, taking into account, as the case may be, the evaluation carried out - by the Coordinating Board Member or by the Appointments and Remuneration Committee; - e) the performance and contribution of individual Board Members, with particular attention to the different Heads of the Board of Directors Committees.

+The evaluation process carried out in 2023 was undertaken on the basis of a questionnaire previously completed individually by each of the directors and the interviews conducted by the external advisor with each of the directors, which covered the necessary aspects related to diversity in the composition and competencies of the Board of Directors, the functioning and composition of its Committees, the performance of the Company's Chairman of the Board of Directors and Chief Executive Officer, its Secretary, its coordinating advisor, as well as the other members of the Board and the performance of the Committee Chairs.

+In addition, the external advisor analysed the Company's internal regulations and other documentation in order to carry out the assessment.